jimsha97/-jimsha/README.md

 # -jimsha

+# Headspin_assignments
+## How to run python the program
+* To run python files you need to have python installed on your Pc.

+* After installation,  check the version of python installed.

+           python --version

+           Python 3.7.3

+* Run the files using command line, ie, *Teriminal* in MacOs and Linux and *Command Prompt* in Windows.

+* Navigate into the the directory, in which the files are located using *cd* command. eg:

+           cd Desktop

+* Run the program using commands below. eg.

+           Question1.py

 ## How to run cpp
 * To run cpp files you need to have install gcc compiler
    on your Pc